Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-hub-gateway-walkthrough.md

 ### Create and attach a HTTPRoute and Service

-Lets create a HTTPRoute and a Service (that uses an externalName) in the hub cluster.
+Let's create a HTTPRoute and a Service (that uses an externalName) in the hub cluster.
 Remember to replace the hostnames.
 In `T1`, run:

 ```bash